What is Cryptozoology and Should We Care?

 Universal Legends

-No matter how odd the beast, there have been sightings around the world, across cultures, and over huge spans of time.
+No matter how odd the beast, there have been tales of sightings around the world, across cultures, and over huge spans of time.

 From the earliest recorded writings to the present day, there are accounts of strange beasts, including such things as dragons, sea monsters, human-like furred creatures and many more.